 - Blaming something or someone else for them;

 - Feeling unsafe in our own bodies; and

-- Relying on unreliable others to define and validate our worth.
+- Relying on unreliable others to define and validate our worth and alleviate our pain.

 Learning to become the best we can be, nevertheless, is a life long process and takes hard work and courage.
 Read more on authenticity and building character in The Five Pillars of Personal Worth, Power, and Authenticity.

 We must be able to acquire wisdom through hard work to be able to take down the barriers that lie to us and tell us falsely we are unworthy of better and are powerless to the barriers or to whatever triggers our pain.
 Yes, we should be taught to deal with these emotional unpleasantries in childhood so we had a mature and effective toolkit of coping skills we could pull from to deal with adversity, however, unfortunately many of us, and I would say most, were not.
 Our own emotions can go haywire and become toxic as a result.
 We, instead, can maladapt and unknowingly learn to sabotage our own health and happiness.

 Remember.
 When we know better and that we are worthy of the knowledge then we do better.
 This is also why working to build self-worth and self-compassion, which many of us are unfamiliar with and in childhood may have even been punished for or discouraged from learning, can open the flood gates to healing and personal growth and development.
 Read more on self-compassion and self-care here.